 Note that propane also burns less volume per hour than natural gas.
-However, whatever you use, make sure you have proper ventilation as propane forge can be sources of carbon monoxide.
-Inhaling of carbon monoxide can be extremely dangerous, so having a precise carbon monoxide detector (affiliate link) is highly recommended.
+However, whatever you use, make sure you have proper ventilation as propane forge can be the source of carbon monoxide.
+Inhaling of carbon monoxide can be extremely dangerous, so having a precise carbon monoxide detector, like Kidde Nighthawk Carbon Monoxide Detector, is highly recommended.

 On the other side, a lump of good blacksmithing coal is getting harder and harder to find, mainly due to the numerous mine closings.
 My prediction is that propane forges will dominate the blacksmithing community, especially for knifemaking due to both practical and economical reasons.